ccs-amsterdam/r-course-material/tutorials/R_basics_1_getting_started.md

 m_postwar = dfm_subset(m, Year > 1945)
 ```

 Note that this has not deleted other years or presidents from our existing DTM `m`, but created two new DTMs `m_obama` and `m_postwar` to contain the subsets.
 Let's plot one of these, and let's also use some colors in addition to wordsize to complement the differences in wordfrequency.
-You can pass multiple colors to the function to achieve this
+You can pass multiple colors to the function to achieve this.

 ``` r
 textplot_wordcloud(m_postwar, max_words = 100, color = c('lightblue', 'skyblue2','purple3', 'purple4','darkred'))